You are here

-The main beauty of lexical threads is that they become familiar to the learners, they are easy to plan and aid memory.
-After doing these activities, once the students don't need any further explanation of what to do when they are repeated.
+The main advantages of lexical threads are that they become familiar to the learners, they are easy to plan and they aid memory.
+After doing these activities, students don't need any further explanation of what to do when they are repeated.
 This leaves the teacher important time to listen to the students without worrying about how to manage the activity.

 This is a favourite activity of my learners that originally started out as a warmer.
 One of my students gave it its name and it just stuck.
 This is not linked to any themes or part of the course but it enables students to see how much they know in a fun way.

-You only need the board and a pen and most importantly your students.
+You only need the board and a pen.

-- First split the students up into two groups.
-Have one student give you a letter from the alphabet (make sure they don't say Z or X though).
+- First split the students into two groups.
+Have one student give you a letter from the alphabet (except Z or X).

-- Then have each group call out a verb, in its infinitive form that begins with the letter chosen.
-Each group calls out a new word and you record it on the board.
-The group who can't think of anymore loses.
+- Then have each group call out a verb, in its infinitive form, that begins with the letter chosen.
+Each group calls out a new verb and you write it on the board.
+The group who can't think of any more loses.

-After a few classes you can choose another letter and do this again or ask for them to do this for collocations of phrasal verbs.
-This time the students call out the verb and must complete it with another word that collocates naturally with the other.
-For phrasal verbs have the learners call out the phrasal verb with following noun or phrase that helps them show they understand its meaning.
+After a few classes you can choose another letter and do this again or change it to collocations or phrasal verbs instead of verbs.
+In this version, the students call out the verb and must complete it with another word that collocates naturally with the other.
+For phrasal verbs, have the learners call out the phrasal verb with a following noun or phrase that helps them show they understand its meaning.

-This activity is useful when I come across a new unit of language in the course book or start a new theme or topic we are about to discuss.
+This activity is useful when I come across a new unit of language in the coursebook or start a new theme or topic with the class.

-- With the learners seated show one phrase to the first student, have them pronounce the phrase correctly.
-When they have done this give them the phrase.
-Next do the same with the next student with a new phrase and do this with the rest of the group until all of the phrases have been given out.
-Have the students stand up and 'teach' their information to the others.
-They must make sure each person pronounces their information correctly before showing it to the next one.
+- With the learners seated show one word/phrase to the first student and have them pronounce it correctly.
+When they have done this give them the slip of paper.
+Do the same with the next student with a new word/phrase and so on until all of the slips of paper have been given out.
+Then have the students stand up and 'teach' their word/phrase to the others.
+They must make sure each person pronounces it correctly before moving to the next person.

-- When all of the learners have seen all of the phrases collect the slips and have learners sit down.
+- When all of the learners have seen all of the word/phrases, collect the slips of paper and ask the students to sit down.

-- Now mix up the slips and approach each student individually and show the first slip of paper and have them explain the definition or say the translation.
-If they get it right, show the slip to everyone and put it away for the next phase.
+- Now mix up the slips and approach each student individually.
+Show them the first one and have them give the definition or the translation.
+If they get it right, show it to everyone then put it away for the next phase.

 - Go to the next learner and do the same.
-If one should get it wrong move round to the next student until you receive the correct answer.
+If a learner gets it wrong, move round to the next student until you receive the correct answer.
 Again put the slip away.

-Even if you do about 30 phrases, it is amazing how many students can remember even in the next class and by writing them down they have something to look back to should they forget.
+Even if you do about 30 words or phrases, it is amazing how many of them students can remember in the next class, and by writing them down they have something to look back at should they forget.

-Since this is a pre-teaching task students will see these again and again through the next few weeks of your teaching.
+Since this is a pre-teaching task students will see this vocabulary again and again throughout the next few weeks of your teaching.
 This will give them a chance to notice their use in context and more importantly have opportunities to use them.